pypeit/PypeIt/doc/manual.rst

 Overview
 ========

-This document describes how perform so-called Manual Extraction in PypeIt.
-This is for cases where the object continuum is too faint to trigger the auto-magical :doc:`object_finding` algorithm.
+This document describes how to perform so-called Manual Extraction in PypeIt.
+This is generally for cases where the object continuum is too faint to trigger the auto-magical :doc:`object_finding` algorithm.